 Let’s compare ube and taro so you know how to distinguish them.
 Ube is usually bigger than taro, with purple skin and white flesh inside.
 If there’s any black on the outer skin, then it’s also known as morado or kamote in some parts of the country.
-The flowers are small and grow in clusters at the top of the plant stem which hold up long triangular leaves—much like those of an elephant ear plant (which is another species from the colocasia family).
-Only when cooked does it turn that signature bright violet-hued color and have a sweet taste.
+The flowers are small and grow in clusters at the top of the plant stem, which holds up long triangular leaves—much like those of an elephant ear plant (which is another species from the colocasia family).
+Only when cooked, does it turn that signature bright violet-hued color and have a sweet taste.

 On the other hand, taro is smaller than ube with brown skin and white flesh that may be purple inside.
 The outer skin does not have black on it, only spots if fertilized.
-The flowers grow in clusters at the top of its leaf stems which are shorter than those of elephant ear plants, but bigger than ube leaves.
+The flowers grow in clusters at the top of their leaf stems which are shorter than those of elephant ear plants but bigger than ube leaves.

 Taro has fibers inside—not as stringy as okra’s and looks like thin celery sticks when cooked (it’s tasteless).
 Taro is best eaten cooked because most Filipinos eat the root raw after grating it or cutting into cubes or bite-sized pieces and making it into salad… which is not appetizing looking at all!
 If you’ve seen taro in some supermarkets, it is usually shaped like a potato but bigger and thicker.

 There are other differences between taro and ube such as how to cut them up: Ube has long fibers inside so the only way to cook without getting stringy bits is by grating it first (with a fine cheese grater with no holes).
 Taro root has tough fibers that must be removed thoroughly before cooking because they’ll turn into celery-like strings once cooked.